skovy/skovy.dev/content/blog/contributing-to-definitely-typed-for-first-time/index.md

 ## Conclusion

-The TypeScript ecosystem depends on the community to create and maintain type definitions so the next time you run into missing or incorrect types hopefully you're now ready to open a pull request to add new types or a fix for an existing package!
+The TypeScript ecosystem depends on the community to create and maintain type definitions.
+The next time you run into missing or incorrect types hopefully you're now ready to open a pull request to add new types or a fix for an existing package!

 This didn't touch on every possible scenario or issue so [refer to the README](https://github.com/DefinitelyTyped/DefinitelyTyped/blob/master/README.md) for more details if you have questions or let me know on Twitter.